taipeik9/library-management-system/README.md

-# Library Management System
+# Vinyl Management System

-A library management system built with the MERN Stack and hooked up to the Google Books API
+A vinyl management system built with the MERN Stack.